 In these challenging times, people want to support small businesses that put people first.
 If that’s your business, let people know by joining Nextdoor, where you can connect with the neighbors that live near your business.
 Made up entirely of real people—no faux accounts here—Nextdoor is filled with the same people you might run into on Main Street or at the local hardware store.
 They’re invested in their neighborhoods, and they’re the people you want to know about your business.

-And it’s easy to get started.
-Create a Nextdoor Business Page to connect with customers and spread your story about how you’re working to make your clients and staff as supported as possible during this difficult period.
+It’s easy to get started.
+Claim your free Nextdoor Business Page to connect with nearby customers and spread your story about how you’re working to make your clients and staff as supported as possible during this difficult period.

 The Brookings Institute.
 Working parents are key to COVID-19 recovery. www.brookings.edu/research/working-parents-are-key-to-covid-19-recovery/

 Forbes.
 Want Productive Working Parents During The Pandemic?
 Help Them Cope With School Reopening Plans. www.forbes.com/sites/forbescoachescouncil/2020/08/10/want-productive-working-parents-during-the-pandemic-help-them-cope-with-school-reopening-plans/#4c11305c6b0a

 Harvard Business Review.The Best Ways Your Organization Can Support Working Parents hbr.org/2017/01/the-best-ways-your-organization-can-support-working-parents

 SHRM.
 Accommodating Working Parents During the COVID-19 Pandemic. https://www.shrm.org/resourcesandtools/hr-topics/employee-relations/pages/accommodating-working-parents-during-the-covid-19-pandemic.aspx

 MIT Sloan Management Review.
 How to Help Employees Work From Home With Kids. https://sloanreview.mit.edu/article/how-to-help-employees-work-from-home-with-kids/